-Hae-Sin Kim Thomas, Chairperson, has 23 years of K-12 public education experience with the 15 years focused primarily on turning around the lowest-performing schools and providing quality options to under-served communities.
+Hae-Sin Kim Thomas has 27 years of K-12 public education experience with 20 years focused primarily on turning around the lowest-performing schools and providing quality options to underserved communities.
 Her work has been recognized by the Aspen Institute Entrepreneurial Leaders in Public Education fellowship program, of which she is a member.
 She is currently the CEO of Education for Change Public Schools, a charter management organization based in Oakland.
-She is the co-founder and a Board Director of Great Oakland Public Schools, an Oakland-based education advocacy group.
+She is the co-founder of GO Public Schools, an Oakland-based education advocacy group.
 She has extensive experience working with school districts and charter management organizations to re-create their lowest-performing schools as the CEO of urbanED solutions and as the Director of New School Development for the Oakland Unified School District.
 She was the founding principal of ASCEND, one of the five original new small and autonomous schools opened in Oakland.
-She has a MA in Administration, Planning and Social Policy from the Graduate School of Education at Harvard University, a MA in Curriculum and Instruction from University of San Francisco, and a BS in Economics from the University of Pennsylvania.
+She has an MA in Administration, Planning and Social Policy from the Graduate School of Education at Harvard University, an MA in Curriculum and Instruction from the University of San Francisco, and a BS in Economics from the University of Pennsylvania.
 Hae-Sin is also the parent of Kobi and Hana, two incredibly energetic children who keep her on her toes.

 Reach Hae-Sin here: email@example.com

 Nancy McAfee Flemming considers herself to be “from Oakland.”
 She had lived in many places while her father was in the Army, but her family settled in Oakland when he retired.
 After graduating from Oakland Technical High School, Nancy earned a Bachelor of Science in Physical Science at California State University Hayward (now East Bay).
 From there, she journeyed to the Midwest for medical school at Creighton University School of Medicine in Omaha, Nebraska then to the University of Missouri, Kansas City for residency.
 Nancy, a natural born caregiver who wanted to be a doctor as a young child, is a physician in Internal Medicine and Pediatrics.
-She cares for both children and adults at Roots Community Health Center.
+She currently treats adult patients at One Medical Group.
 Nancy is married to the Reverend Curtis B. Flemming and they have two young sons as well as five adult children.
 She has a passion for community service and working with young people.
 Nancy loves to unwind by doing crafts and scrapbooking.

 Reach Nancy here: firstname.lastname@example.org

-Koren Clark, Academic Oversight Committee Chair, M.Ed has been in the field of education for 21 years.
+Koren Clark M.Ed, Academic Oversight Committee Chair, has been in the field of education for 21 years.
 She is an Oakland resident and mother of three.
-Clark is a Montessori trained guide who worked as a 6-9 guide for 8 years in a public Montessori School.
+Clark holds a California state teaching and administration credential.
+She is a Montessori trained guide who worked as a 6-9 guide for 8 years in a public Montessori School.
 She completed her BA in sociology from UC Berkeley and has a Master’s degree in Montessori education.
 With a passion for social justice and a strong background in socio-emotional health, Clark integrates wholeness into her work as an educational consultant.
-She currently consults for Wildflower schools where she is working to build liberated teacher-led Montessori micro schools.
+She is for Wildflower schools where she is working to build liberated teacher-led Montessori micro schools.
 Clark’s international studies in Zimbabwe, Germany, and Egypt have helped to her to hone the importance of identity development and critical consciousness in education.
-She currently offers professional development and Montessori materials for Montessori schools throughout the nation through her business, Know Thyself Inc. Koren’s hobbies include spending time in nature, yoga, and poetry.
+She currently offers professional development and Montessori materials for Montessori schools throughout the nation through her business, Know Thyself Inc. Koren’s hobbies include spending time in nature, traveling, yoga, and poetry.

 Reach Koren here: email@example.com